totetmatt/mediamur_v2/README.md

 The purpose of this tools is to ease the visualization of media (photo, video) in twitter in real time.

 Mediamur is reflecting the video activity of twitter users.
-It might contains unadapted contents for youth.
+The Twitter policy, at least on the streaming api used by Mediamur, on media and video is quite lax on the content that could be send.
+Mediamur doesn't apply any extra filter from what it receive from the API and show "raw result" from the twitter api.

-The tool doesn't have any control on what is send over Twitter.
-As **no** filter is applied, the results can contain sensitive, choking, or disturbing media.
+** Please be aware ** that you could be exposed to medias that contains adult topic or shocking/distrubing graphical content.
+Use the tool in the correct place with the adequate participants as it could contain unadapted contents for certain public.

-Please be aware and use the tool in the correct place with the adequate participants.
+** By downloading and running the application, you understand the risk exposed and acknowledge that Mediamur won't be responsible of the content of the media fetched **

 ## Twitter API